S3 method for class 'sim'

 following representations:

-For the last two representations and when with_names is TRUE, the names
+For the position based representations and when with_names is TRUE, the

-of the destinations are added to the graphical representation.
-If with_labels
+names of the destinations are added to the graphical representation .
+If

-is TRUE the names are represented as labels instead of plain texts
+with_labels is TRUE the names are represented as labels instead of plain

-(see ggplot2::geom_label()).
-If the ggrepel package is installed, its
+texts (see ggplot2::geom_label()).
+If the ggrepel package is installed,

-functions are used instead of ggplot2 native functions.
+its functions are used instead of ggplot2 native functions.
+When disks are

 Examples